Maria-Maltseva/info.erp.net/features/ui-ux-features/side-panel.md

 ### Big Side Panel vs Small Side Panel

-The big kebab-menu on the right side of the system interface opens the side panel, but as you navigate through the system you would notice there are some small kebab-menus here and there.
+The big kebab-menu on the right side of the system interface opens the side panel, but as you navigate through the system you would notice there are some small kebab-menus at the right side too.
 They have similar function: to provide additional tools so that the user can get the best value out of the data he is dealing with.
 Small kebab-menus open small side panels that provide several additional tools.
 These may include: search, turning the grouping panel on, activating the filter row, allowing for multi-selection, exporting to Excel datasheet, etc.